Gabya06/mueller/README.md

                 pass

 ```
-The input for the above function is a word and Penn Treebank tag, so the only thing remaining to do is to loop through our sentences and get part of speech for each word in each sentence and word sentiment.
-In the below I only keep words where the sentiment score is above 0.
+The input for the above function is a word and its Penn Treebank tag, so the only thing remaining to do is to loop through our sentences and get the part of speech tag for each word in each sentence and word sentiment.
+In the below I only keep words where the sentiment score is above 0:

 ```python
 '''